danrue/bitcoin-legacy-gift-coin/README.md

 sudo snap install prusa-slicer
 ```

-Once the above prerequisites are installed, run the following To get started with development, install the above tools and then run the following:
+Once the above prerequisites are installed, run the following to verify
+everything is working:

 ```
 pipenv install